Jayden Fevrier

-Jayden Raymond Fevrier (born 14 April 2003) is an English professional footballer who plays as a right winger for club Stockport County.
+Jayden Raymond Fevrier (born 14 April 2003) is an English professional footballer who plays as a right winger or right wing-back for club Blackburn Rovers.

 He previously played in multiple positions for Colchester United, including left wing-back, right wing-back and more advanced on both flanks.

 Club career

+West Ham United

 Fevrier joined West Ham United at the age of six.
 At the age of 14, Fevrier made his debut for West Ham's under-18 side.
 In October 2018, at the age of 15 years, six months and 12 days, Fevrier became the youngest ever player to represent West Ham's reserves, playing against Leicester City.
 On 30 June 2021, Fevrier signed his first professional contract with West Ham.

+Colchester United

 On 5 October 2022, following his release from West Ham, Fevrier signed for EFL League Two side Colchester United.
 On 29 December 2022, Fevrier made his debut for Colchester, coming on as a late substitute in a 2–1 loss against AFC Wimbledon.
+On 7 September 2023, he signed a new two-year contract with the club.
+He scored his first goal for the club on 30 September 2023, in a 5–4 win against Notts County.

+Stockport County

-On 4 June 2024, Fevrier signed for Stockport County on a three-year deal for an undisclosed fee.
+On 4 June 2024, Fevrier signed for League One side Stockport County on a three-year deal for an undisclosed fee.
+He made his debut for the club on 10 August 2024, in a 2–0 win against Cambridge United.
+He scored his first goal for the club on 17 August 2024, in a 3–0 win against Blackpool.

+Charlton Athletic (loan)

+On 28 January 2026, Fevrier joined Championship side Charlton Athletic on loan for the remainder of the season.
+He made his debut for the club on 31 January 2026, in a 2–0 win against Leicester City.
+He scored his first goal for the club on 17 February 2026, in a 3–1 defeat to Portsmouth.

+Fevrier scored his second goal for Charlton Athletic, scoring in the 68th minute, in a 2–1 win against Hull City to secure status in the Championship in the 2026–27 season.

+Blackburn Rovers

+On 28 July 2026, Fevrier signed for Blackburn Rovers ahead of the 2026–27 season for an undisclosed fee.
+Fevrier made his debut in the first round of the EFL Cup in a 2–1 win over Burton Albion at Pirelli Stadium, scoring the winning goal with a shot from outside the box in the 88th minute.